helloRupa/oojs-lecture-project/README.md

 # Object-Oriented JavaScript
-Here's what we'll be building together today using JS class syntax:
+Here's what we'll be building together today using JS class syntax (brought to you by a giant dose of Edwinspiration):
 ![](assets/example.gif)

 Some of this has already been built out.
 We'll be adding some functionality to the parent class and creating one child class to practice our OO JS skills.